 1. Show the work of Claude Heath.
 I used his blind drawings and asked the students a series of questions and to work in pairs to write 2/3 words to describe his work.
 [This worked well but some students really struggled to think of 3 words.
 The most common used were ‘messy’ and ‘3D’]

-3. Show the class my own descriptive words.
+2. Show the class my own descriptive words.
 I chose ‘Abstract‘, ‘Expressive‘ and ‘Playful‘.
 [The class discussed these for a few minutes and asked me to explain the meaning of Abstract more]

-8. Ask students to write one of the descriptive words on each drawing using a continuous line.
+7. After both continuous line and blind drawings are done, ask students to write the descriptive words on each drawing using a continuous line.
 [I could have made this clearer, as some students wrote words like ‘Dreadful’ to describe their work… Ha!]

 This is the slideshow I used with the class – what do you think?
 Do you have any ideas you would add to the lesson or anything you’d change?
 Please let me know!

 Here’s some of the outcomes by the students:

 Found on theartteacher.netTweet